Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter1/README.md

 ### Registration

 > :information_source: If you would like to use an existing B2C app registration that you use for signing-in users with user-flows (audience type 3), you can do so.
 However, you won't be able to grant delegated permissions via the **Permissions** blade on the App Registration portal.
-Thanks to dynamic consent, this won't be an issue, as you will already sign-in with an admin account that can consent to these permissions for herself.
+Still, because of [dynamic consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), this won't be an issue, as you will already sign-in with an admin account that can consent to these permissions for herself.
 See "[configure the code to use your app registration](#configure-the-code-to-use-your-app-registration)" section below for other differences.

 ### Choose the Azure AD tenant where you want to create your applications